-- The annual return must include schedules 2P and 3P, if necessary, but do not attach copies of your federal Form 1065 or Form 1120S.
-Maine Revenue Services may request additional information, however, as necessary. - If you have an ownership interest in or you received Maine source income reported on Schedule K-1 from another pass-through entity, attach a statement that includes the name and FEIN of the other pass-through entity(ies).
+- Annual Form 941P-ME must include Schedules 2P and 3P, if necessary.
+Do not attach copies of your federal Form 1065 or Form 1120S.
+Maine Revenue Services may request additional information, however, as necessary. - If you have an ownership interest in or you received Maine source income reported on federal Form 1065, Schedule K-1 from another pass-through entity, attach a statement that includes the name and FEIN of the other pass-through entity(ies).